common-fate/docs-archive/docs/granted/usage/console.md

 ## Assuming a role and returning the console URL

 If you don't want the browser to automatically open the browser or are using Granted from a headless node Granted has the option to only return the console URL with all the session credentials included.
-This can be acheived by running:
+This can be achieved by running:

 ```
 assume -u